nazifekirca/nazifekirca.github.io/_posts/2022-01-26-Intro-To-SQL.md

 tags: [SQL, Intro]
 ---

-Most of the content (and all images if not specified differently) are taken from [Introduction to SQL](https://campus.datacamp.com/courses/introduction-to-sql) by Nick Carchedi's.
+Most of the content (and all images if not specified differently) are taken from [Introduction to SQL](https://campus.datacamp.com/courses/introduction-to-sql) by Nick Carchedi.

 ## SQL